 - 1. Peel and lift the mylar covering the fan cable. - 2.
-Peel the tape and disconnect the I/O-board cable from the system board. - 3.
-Disconnect the fan cable from the system board. - 4.
-Remove the two screws (M2x2) that secure the fan to the palm-rest and keyboard assembly. - $\textbf{5.} \hspace{0.1in} \text{Lift the fan off the palm-rest and keyboard assembly.}$
+Peel the tape, lift the latch, and then disconnect the I/O-board cable from the system board. - 3.
+Remove the I/O-board cable from the routing guides on the fan. - 4.
+Disconnect the fan cable from the system board. - 5.
+Remove the two screws (M2x2) that secure the fan to the palm-rest and keyboard assembly.

+6. Lift the fan off the palm-rest and keyboard assembly.